Holic75/Baldurs-gate-dnd-3.5/README.md

 – Moves 2 points faster than other characters.
 Movement rate further improves by 1 every 5 levels.
 – Gains Flurry of Blows modal ability.
 ```
 FLURRY OF BLOWS: A monk may strike with a flurry of blows at the expense of accuracy.
-When doing so, <PRO_HESHE> may make one extra attack per round, but all attacks take a -2 penalty.
+When doing so, she may make one extra attack per round, but all attacks take a -2 penalty.
 When a monk reaches 5th level, the penalty lessens to -1, and at 9th level it disappears, thus ability becomes permanently activated.
 When a monk reaches 11th level, her flurry of blows ability improves.
 In addition to the standard single extra attack she gets from flurry of blows, she gets anoter one without any penalties.
 When using flurry of blows, a monk may attack only with unarmed strikes, with dagger(s) or quarterstaff.
 ```